Alireza-IT/Git-Practice/README.md

 also best case is to not consider the dependencies file as well git rm -r --cached [name of file or folder] if we want to ignore one file which already has been tracked by git.

+if having changes in this branch , need to move another branch but do not want to commit these changes because these changes are under process, so changing branches will be forbidden. so we do git stash --> to save our changes and hide them to git and we are able to change branch git stash pop another way we can hide changes to see if the application work without my changes or not (in case of doubts)

+History/Logs commit
+useful for testing
+we can checkout the commit and we are going back to application git checkout [commithash] and we are in detached head we can create new branch based on these point of code (not very common way) go back to up to date state git checkout nameofbranch